andreaostuni/ros2_setup_guide/dual_boot/dual_boot_guide.md

 In Other options, you will be prompted to download updates as well as third-party software that may improve device support and performance (for example, Nvidia graphics drivers) during the installation.
 It is recommended to check both of these boxes.

+##### 3.2.1.1 Secure Boot
+When __"Install third-party software for graphics and Wi-Fi hardware"__ is checked, also the __Secure Boot__ otpion may be checked by default.
+If you choose to enable __Secure Boot__, reccomended choice for the drivers to work correctly, at the reboot you will be prompted with a [blue screen](https://raw.githubusercontent.com/wiki/hakuna-m/wubiuefi/images/MOK-Perform-Enroll.png) asking to __"Enroll MOK"__.
+You should proceed following the instructions on the screen and type the __password__ chosen in this step.

 ### 3.3.
 Type of installation

 Choose the type of installation you want to perform. **If you are unsure, select Install Ubuntu alongside Windows Boot Manager**.